AriFordsham/GHCWiki/lightweight-concurrency.md

 # Lightweight Concurrency in GHC

 This page documents the effort to move GHC's concurrency support from its current location in the C part of the runtime system (RTS) to Haskell.
 This works builds on Peng Li's earlier work ([ http://community.haskell.org/\~simonmar/papers/conc-substrate.pdf](http://community.haskell.org/~simonmar/papers/conc-substrate.pdf)).
 This page contains information about the design, implementation, problems and potential solutions for building user-level concurrency primitives in GHC.
-Currently, the focus is on implementing non-deterministic parallelism in GHC ([Control.Concurrent](http://www.haskell.org/ghc/docs/latest/html/libraries/base/Control-Concurrent.html)) in Haskell instead of C.
+Currently, the focus is on user-level implementation of non-deterministic parallelism in GHC ([Control.Concurrent](http://www.haskell.org/ghc/docs/latest/html/libraries/base/Control-Concurrent.html)).

 ## Introduction